Fun 2019 CD! - Still getting rave reviews!

 A lot of fun stuff coming up.
 Please join us!
 Check out the "Tour Dates" page of this website for a complete listing and details of all the exciting up coming performances.
 And check back from time to time as new shows are being added weekly.
-We look forward to seeing you soon and sharing some good times, laughs and a song.
+We look forward to seeing you soon and sharing some great songs, laughs and good times.

 The Western Folklife Center's Tamara Kubaki interviewed Sourdough recently in anticipation of February's National Cowboy Poetry Gathering in Elko, Nevada.
 Read all about it by going to the following website and scrolling down to "Interview with Sourdough Slim":